ledyba/Minobi/README.md

 ### PageEnter

 This event will be fired when a user enter pages.
-The 'pages' argument is a list of page numbers, and it may consist of more than one page numbers, since Minobi displays more than one pages in the scree if applicable.
+The 'pages' argument is a list of page numbers, and it may consist of more than one page numbers, since Minobi displays more than one pages in the screen if applicable.

 ```js
 var minobi = new Minobi.Viewer(/*...*/);